akingdom/akingdom.github.io/CODE_OF_CONDUCT.md

 - For serious matters, we will seek multiple sources and weigh the evidence carefully.
 - The person accused will be told the allegations and given a fair chance to respond, provide evidence, and call witnesses.
 - We will not take action based on an accusation alone.
 We need real evidence.
+- Specific processes (including who investigates, timelines, and appeal panel selection) are to be be documented separately and made available to all members.

 ### 5.3 Protection for good-faith reporters